Learn to improvise on the North Indian Flute (Bansuri) – Online Lessons & more

 Are you looking for some REALLY BEGINNER-FRIENDLY advice on how to learn how to play the flute?

 Or are you looking for some basics in the North Indian Classical Music, the Hindustani Music?

-But this website should not only attract beginners, it will also be useful for you if you want:
+This website is a very beginner-friendly place, but it will also be useful for you if you want:

 - to refine your basics on the flute

 - get introduced into the Hindustani Classical Music and the Raag System (Raga)

 - want to learn basics about Jazz and Western Music

 Everything is in a constantly evolving, more and more content will come over time, and a great deal of it will be for free.
 What you will get here is: